Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Unsupervised Universal Fine-Tuning

 \subsection{Problem Setting}

-With a predetermined name list of interested classes, denoted as $\{y_1,\dots, y_C\}$, the objective of Unsupervised Universal Fine-Tuning (U$^2$-FT) is to facilitate the adaptation of pre-trained VLMs to unlabeled data $\mathcal{X}_t$ in the wild.
-U$^2$-FT is primarily designed to enhance the performance of VLMs in two key aspects: (1) accurately classifying samples affiliated with the `known' classes from the aforementioned list (ID generalization) and (2) effectively identifying samples beyond these designated classes (OOD detection).
+With a predetermined name list of known classes, denoted as $\{y_1,\dots, y_C\}$, the objective of Unsupervised Universal Fine-Tuning (U$^2$-FT) is to facilitate the adaptation of CLIP to unlabeled data $\mathcal{X}_t$ in the wild.
+U$^2$-FT is primarily designed to enhance the performance of CLIP in two key aspects: (1) accurately classifying samples affiliated with the `known' classes from the aforementioned list (ID generalization) and (2) effectively identifying samples beyond these designated classes (OOD detection).
 To better understand the wildness of unlabeled data, we denote the label space of the predefined list as $L_p$, and the label space of the unlabeled data as $L_u$.
 Prior unsupervised fine-tuning methods \citep{huang2022unsupervised,tanwisuth2023pouf} only consider the closed-set category shift scenario (\ie, $L_u=L_p$).
 However, three other prevalent category shift scenarios exist: partial-set ($L_u \subset L_p$), open-set ($L_p \subset L_u$), and open-partial ($L_u \cap L_p \not =\emptyset, L_u \not\subset L_p, L_p \not\subset L_u$).
 Due to the unlabeled nature of downstream data, we may not know in advance which of these scenarios will occur.
-Hence, we adhere to the notion of `universal' as introduced in the pioneering work of DANCE \citep{saito2020universal}, delving into the universal adaptation of VLMs to unlabeled data in the wild.
+Hence, we adhere to the notion of `universal' as introduced in the pioneering work of DANCE \citep{saito2020universal}, delving into the universal adaptation of CLIP to wild unlabeled data.